discretize/discretize-guides/cm-guides/revenant/power-renegade/static.md

 Swap to <Skill name="legendarydwarfstance" /> at or below `10%` energy to proc <Trait name="Charged Mists"/>.<br/><br/>
 In <Effect name="exposed"/>, burst with <Skill name="chillingisolation" />, <Skill name="shacklingwave" /> and <Skill name="deathstrike" /> under <Skill name="vengefulhammers" />.
 <InformationBlock title="Tips">
-- If you are not in voice for the starting count down, you can easily determine when to precast watching the <Specialization name="Soulbeast" /> or <Specialization name="Dragonhunter" /> traps getting highlighted on the ground.
+- If you are not in voice for the starting countdown, you can easily determine when to precast by watching the <Specialization name="Soulbeast" /> or <Specialization name="Dragonhunter" /> traps getting highlighted on the ground.
 - In a slower party it is higher damage to cast <Skill name="citadelbombardment" /> after <Skill name="surgeofthemists" /> as you can profit from <Trait name="unsuspectingstrikes" /> in <Effect name="Exposed" />.
 - At the end of p1 share <Boon name="Might"/> with <Skill name="heroiccommand" /> if the team didn't blast properly.
 </InformationBlock>